munin-monitoring/munin/README.rst

 See the `Plugin Gallery <http://gallery.munin-monitoring.org/>`_ for a wide range of more than a thousand community supported plugins.

-Munin is distributed under the GNU GPL version 2.
-Munin is copyrighted 2002-2018 by its various authors as identified in the source files.
+Munin is distributed under the `GNU GPL version 2 <https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html>`_.
+Munin is copyrighted
+2002-2020 by its various authors as identified in the source files.

 Resources